-The facilities management by the Department of Recreational Sports include the Recreational Sports Center (RSC), the Health and Kinesiology Center (HKC), Johnson Coliseum, the McAdams Tennis Complex, Pritchett Field Sports Complex, three Intramural Sport Fields, two sand volleyball courts, as well as the 345-acre University Camp.
+The facilities managed by the Department of Recreational Sports include the Recreational Sports Center (RSC), the Health and Kinesiology Center (HKC), Johnson Coliseum, the McAdams Tennis Complex, Pritchett Field Sports Complex, three Intramural Sports Fields, two sand volleyball courts, as well as the 345-acre University Camp.

-The RSC houses a 34' climbing wall and bouldering area, a ten-thousand square foot weight and cardio area, several multipurpose and fitness rooms, as well as an outdoor heated swimming pool.
+The RSC houses a 34-foot climbing wall and bouldering area, a 10,000 square foot weight and cardio area, several multipurpose and fitness rooms, as well as an outdoor heated swimming pool.
 The HKC is shared with the Health and Kinesiology academic program and hosts four basketball courts, two multi-purpose rooms, and 1/8-mile indoor running track, ten racquetball courts, and supplemental weight and multipurpose rooms.
 Adjacent to the RSC/HKC are three Intramural sports fields and two sand volleyball courts.
-These are used for Informal Recreation, Intramural sports, and special events.
-The McAdams Tennis Complex, an outdoor tennis venue with eight tennis courts, is also close to the RSC.
+These are used for Informal Recreation, Intramural Sports, and Special Events.
+The

+McAdams Tennis Complex, an outdoor tennis venue with eight tennis courts, is also close to the RSC.

 Johnson Coliseum, located directly across from the RSC and HKC, seats over 6000 people and hosts over 90 events each year.
 Sammypalooza, Kat Comedy Showcase, Bearkat Breakout, Men's and Women's Basketball and SHSU Volleyball are just some of the events hosted here.

-Pritchett Field Sports Complex hosts SHSU Women's Soccer, as well as numerous club sports and intramural activities.
+The Pritchett Field Sports Complex hosts SHSU Women's Soccer, as well as numerous club sports and intramural activities.
 It has two athletic fields (one grass and one turf), as well as an outdoor running track available to the public.

 The University Camp is a one-of-a-kind recreation and retreat facility located near Riverside, Texas.
 Members of the SHSU community can spend a day canoeing, fishing, hiking, biking, challenging themselves on the low and high-ropes courses, hosting a gathering in our Bearkat Lodge, or just enjoying a picnic by the lake.
+The University Camp is also host to Bearkat Camp, SHSU's extended freshman and transfer orientation program.